 After 6 weeks magenta streams turn blue automatically.

 For magenta streams, we are even more cautious and the user has to give us a special search order, which we then execute in its responsibility to unblock these streams.
 He can take back the release at any time.

 In the settings on the website one can adjust that yellow, or also blue or also magenta streams are released.
 Yellow is the default setting.

 Only premium users can see magenta streams.
 A premium subscription can be ordered via the UlangoTV Shop on the website.

 Red: Protected streams for users who know what they are doing.

 There are always users, who find ways to make protected streams visible.
-The method is simple: one searches the network for appropriate m3u lists and then give it over one of the many available players.
+The method is simple: one searches the network for appropriate m3u lists and then hand it over to one of the many available players.
 Also UlangoTV can be used as a player in this way.
-Users can upload their own m3u lists.
-By entering the assigned channel IDs, you can make these streams visible individually in the “My Search Orders”.
-Everything that can not be attributed is only visible from the m3u lists.
-This includes, for example, videos or MP3 or other media.
+The premium user can raise his self-restriction to the red level in the “My Search Orders”.
+Legal restrictions differ in various parts of the world.
+The user himself is liable to comply with local restrictions.

 The color of a channel is displayed on the website by a colored button.
 Yellow is not displayed in the app, in order not to disturb the appearance of the lists unnecessarily.
 All channels also appear in the search engines.
 In the case of the blue and magenta streams, it is explicitly pointed out that a user can only access these stations via search queries or uploaded m3u lists.